aspose-words/Aspose.Words-API-References/english/net/aspose.words.properties/documentpropertycollection/contains/_index.md

 ---
 title: DocumentPropertyCollection.Contains
 second_title: Aspose.Words for .NET API Reference
 description: DocumentPropertyCollection method.
-Returns true if a property with the specified name exists in the collection in C#
+Returns true if a property with the specified name exists in the collection in C#.
 type: docs
 weight: 40
 url: /net/aspose.words.properties/documentpropertycollection/contains/